 Inventory can be managed manually using spreadsheets or by utilizing digital software—inventory management systems.

-By developing an inventory management system, businesses manage to automate processes, reduce errors, enable real-time inventory visibility, etc. The five core benefits of inventory control software development are as follows.
+By developing an inventory management system, businesses manage to automate processes, reduce errors, enable real-time inventory visibility, etc. The five core benefits of stock control software development are as follows.

 Let's compare the two approaches in more detail.